 Apart from identifying and discussing sustainable finance, the ARMDAT presentation explores alternative approaches to managing and reducing various sources of risk associated with sustainable activities.
 You may ask, "Why sustainability in a risk management book?"
 Sustainability in finance offers hope that the study of financial risk-and-return concepts can facilitate meeting an economy's needs without compromising the ability of future generations to meet their needs.
-Financial crises have a way of revealing weaknesses and, subsequently, causing the industry-wide reflection to take place.
+Financial crises reveal weaknesses and, subsequently, cause industry-wide reflection.
 After the financial crisis of 2008, a focal point emerged.
 The financial community realized there are definite limitations to maximizing profit without a plan to assure long-term stability and sustainability.